liangwp/log4js-cloudwatch-appender/README.md

 # log4js-cloudwatch-appender
 Simple appender for log4js to submit logs to AWS cloudwatch based on the [lawgs](https://github.com/mentum/lawgs) module.

-liangwp: Attempt to fix bug where node process does not exit after program completion
+liangwp: Fixed bug where node process does not exit after program completion
+installation (not on npm): `npm install --save "https://github.com/liangwp/log4js-cloudwatch-appender/tarball/master"`
+Dependency `lawgs` has been changed to liangwp custom version at https://github.com/liangwp/lawgs

 ## Installation